-A four-place intercom/audio system is standard and is controlled by a small control panel above the avionics stack.
+A voice-activated intercom/audio system is standard and is controlled by a small control panel above the avionics stack.
 The ICS volume knob controls intercom volume but does not affect radio volume.
 The VOX squelch knob is used to set the threshold volume at which the intercom is activated.
 When the VOX knob is turned fully clockwise, keying is required to activate the intercom.

-A toggle switch allows selection of PILOT ISO mode in which the pilot is connected only to the radio while the copilot and rear passengers remain connected to each other via the intercom.
-A music input jack is located on the aft seat console.
+A music input jack is located on a panel between the seat back rests.
 This input is muted when the intercom is active, when transmitting, and during reception of radio signals.

-Headset jacks are located in the ceiling near each seat.
-The cyclic grips are equipped with trigger-style intercom/ transmit switches.
-The first trigger switch detent activates the intercom and the second detent transmits.
-Additional intercom buttons are located inboard of the rear seats and on the left forward floor or seat support.
+Headset jacks are located in the ceiling.
+Intercom and transmit are controlled by trigger switches on the cylic grips.
+The trigger has two detents: the first detent activates the intercom and the second detent transmits.
+An additional intercom button is located on the outboard side of the left seat.